alexszeliga/hexo-dev-blog/source/resume/index.md

 July 2011 - May 2018

-- Establish and scale recieving process as company grew from 10-100m in annual revenue
+- Establish and scale receiving process as company grew from 10-100m in annual revenue
-- Process customer orders balancing drop-shipments with RevZilla fullfillment centers
+- Process customer orders balancing drop-shipments with RevZilla fulfillment centers
 - Build and run team to support customer service with logistics related queries
   - Point of contact with vendors relating to logistics of customer orders